 - Another website example is the screenshot below:

-Course modules created through the COLA Fellowship often used components of backward design, where students would first create learning objectives and then create aligned learning materials and assignments for students to meet those objectives.
-Course modules might include a full course map with one detailed example of a lesson plan, or only one lesson plan or learning objective for the course.
+Course assignments and modules created through the COLA Fellowship use skills from our workshops, such as designing for accessibility, multiple modalities, and/or using backward design.
+Course materials might include a full course map with one detailed example of a lesson plan, or focus on one course assignment or learning objective.
 Here are two examples:

 - This course module is from Fluid Mechanics.
+It considers student attendance in various modalities.
 View the full module at the link below.

 - This teaching philosophy is from an instructor of engineering courses.